openhab/org.openhab.binding.zwave/doc/qubino/zmnhod_0_0.md

 ### Parameter 76: Motor operation detection

 Motor operation detection
-Power threshold to be interpreted when motor reach the limit switch.

-Available configuration parameters

-  *  default value 6 = 0,6W
-  * 5 - 100 (0,5W - 10W), step is 0,1W.

-**NOTE**: Motors with power consumption less than 0,5W could not be auto calibrated.
+<p&gtPower threshold to be interpreted when motor reach the limit switch.</p&gt <p&gtAvailable configuration parameters</p&gt <ul&gt<li&gt default value 6 = 0,6W</li&gt <li&gt5 - 100 (0,5W - 10W), step is 0,1W.</li&gt </ul&gt<p&gt<strong&gtNOTE</strong&gt: Motors with power consumption less than 0,5W could not be auto calibrated.
 In that case set time manually (par.
-74).
+74).</p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```6```.